cloudfoundry/diego-notes/proposals/measuring_performance.md

 Once the system is up we would then want to simulate some regular load which would push, stop, start, and crash apps.

-Push new apps (1,000 pushes of the above mix, total of 25,000 extra instances)
+Push new apps (1000 pushes of the above mix, for a total of 25,000 extra instances).

 Continually:
 - Delete app
 - Push app
 - Stop app

 ## Experiment 3: Fault-recovery

-After a day, kill N/10 cells (in various zones) and see how long it takes to recover the missing applications.
+After a day, kill N/10 cells across the AZs and see how long it takes to recover the missing applications.

 We'll want:
 - Plots to see how long recovery takes
-- Converger logs to analyze how long the converger takes to handle this scenario.
+- Convergence logs to analyze how long convergence takes to handle this scenario.

 Leave those cells dead for the next experiment.

 ## Experiment 4: Tolerating catastrophic cell and database failure

-Kill another N/10 cells (in various zone).
+Kill another N/10 cells, again roughly balanced across AZs.
 At this point, the workload will exceed capacity.
-Anything running (maybe except the crashing app) should continue to run, and anything not running should continue to fail to be scheduled (unless it sneaks in after a crashing app crashes).
-See that this is the case.
+Instances that are running should continue to run, except for instances of crashing apps that have not yet crashed when these cells are killed.
+Instances that are not running should not be re-placed, except as some capacity opens up from instances that crash as configured.
+Verify that we observe this behavior.

 Kill all the database nodes.
 Make sure they (and the N/5 dead cells) are down for a while, long enough for several convergence ticks.